vzool/docs/app/admin-guide/install.md

 $ docker build . -t directus
 ```

-After the image has been build, you can run it by running
+After the image has been build, you can run it with

 ```bash
 $ docker run -it -d -e API_URL=<url> -p <port>:80 <name>